SeaowlGroup/SeaowlGroup/rapport_brouillon.md

 - Annexe: scriptes / programmes avec commentaires

 détailler le projet inspear ?

 ***

+***
+The topic of autonomous vehicles, in paricular autonomous surface vessels (ASV), is a major point of interest in nowaday's world of innovation; one just need to see how the Google car or Tesla gained attention and admiration from the general public to notice that.
+One of the main challenges to overcome in these projects is the path planning, or how will the vehicle compute his course and at the same time avoid the obstacles on his way.
+The project Inspear concerns one of those ASVs, and it is subject to the same problematics.
+However, in order to write a path planning algorithm that is efficient enough to meet expectations, it is necessary to be able to evaluate it.
+This is the issue that this report handles : how to evaluate the performance of a path planning algorithm ?

+Most path planning algorithms for ASVs are composed of two parts : a global planner and a local planner.
+The global planner sets the trajectory to follow based on a static map of the evironment and the mission that it has to do (escort of patrolling for example); the local planner is a collision avoidance algorithm meant to modify the trajectory if an unexpected obstacle comes close.
+Most of the time this obstacle would be a ship, and in that case, the planner must ensure that the ASV complies with the regulations on the rules of navigation (COLREGs).
+These two planners don't have the same importance whether the ASV is in open seas, in a coastal area or sailing out of a harbor.

+Indeed, an ASV is meant to bea able to encounter a lot of diverse situations at sea in more or less risky environments depending on a whole variety of parameters : speed, proximity of the land, visibility...
+To evaluate a path planning algorithm, it is thus essential to analyse its behavior in a set of situations that are representative of what an ASV might possibly encounter.

+Moreover, analysing the behavior of a path planner in a specific situation is not a trivial tasks : it relies on human decision  and sailor expertise.
+But these are subjective, unprecise and unadapted to a path planner evaluation platform.
+These analysises need to be put in number by the means of different KPIs (performance indicators).
+And to compute these KPIs, it is essential to be able to simulate the behavior of an ASV using a specific algorithm of path planner.

+Thus, we

+However, in order to select a path planning algorithm that is efficient enough to meet expectations, it is necessary to be able to evaluate its behavior in more or less risky situations.
+This implies on the one hand to define these situations in which the algorithm will be tested so that they are faithful to the real situations the drone could be confronted with, on the other hand to objectively define safety and performance criteria in order to be able to compare the path planning algorithms between them, and finally to implement the test platform that will allow to simulate the behavior of an algorithm according to these situations and to automate the process.

+The company is in search of an efficient path planning algorithm for the Inspector UAV project.
+In view of the multitude of existing algorithms, the context of the approach chosen by each of them and the criteria used to characterize their performance, it is necessary to be able to simulate the behavior of each of these algorithms on a large number of more or less specific but real situations and to evaluate them according to performance and safety criteria in order to be able to search for an algorithm that best satisfies these criteria.

+***

 L'objet de ce rapport est le projet de path planning commencé en avril 2021.
 Ce travail s'inscrit dans le cadre du projet inspear, plus précisément dans l'élaboration des algorithmes de path planning du drone.
 L'objectif de ces algorithmes est de permettre au drone de pouvoir se mouvoir accordement à la mission qui lui est confiée (généralement de l'escorte ou de la surveillance de zone) tout en évitant toute collision sur le chemin, et en respectant la réglementation sur les règles de navigation (COLREGs) en vigueur vis-à-vis des autres bateaux.